magento/magento2/README.md

 </default>
 ```

-Described steps are enough to provide custom AVS/CVV mapping for custom payment integrations, everything else, like mapper initialization,
+These steps are enough to provide custom AVS/CVV mapping for payment integrations, everything else, like mapper initialization,
-will be provided by Magento Signifyd infrastructure.
+will be provided by the Magento Signifyd infrastructure.

-Also, Signifyd can retrieve payment method for a placed order (Magento Signifyd module implementation contains
+Also, Signifyd can retrieve payment method for a placed order (the Magento Signifyd module can map Magento and Signifyd
-predefined list of mapped Magento payment method codes to Signifyd payment codes, this mapping located in `Magento\Signifyd\etc\signifyd_payment_mapping.xml` file).
+payment codes using the predefined XML list, located in `Magento\Signifyd\etc\signifyd_payment_mapping.xml` file).
-The 3d party payment integrations can add own mapping for [Signifyd payment codes](https://www.signifyd.com/docs/api/#/reference/cases/create-a-case),
+The 3rd-party payment integrations can apply own mappings for the [Signifyd payment codes](https://www.signifyd.com/docs/api/#/reference/cases/create-a-case),
 it's enough to add `signifyd_payment_mapping.xml` to custom payment method implementation and specify needed mapping.
-For example, it might look like this:
+For example:

 ```xml
 <config xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"